nyanmyohtet/react-frame/README.md

 ## `pages`

-Pages are organized by route.
-eg., `post` folder for "/post" route.
+Here's where the main part of your app will live: in the `pages` directory.
+Pages are organized by route. eg., `post` folder for "/post" route.

 ## `router`